Welcome to Advantech Digital

 Integrated Control & Safety Systems (ICSS) include crucial components for industrial process safety and dependability.
 These components are essential to protecting people, assets, and the environment.

 ICSS’s Safety Instrumented System (SIS) detects abnormal circumstances and takes preventative measures.
-SIS includes sensors, logic solvers, and final features like valves or shutdown systems to minimize hazardous occurrences.
+SIS has sensors, logic solvers, and final features like valves or shutdown systems that can turn off any affected process units automatically during unplanned process upsets.
+This lowers the risks that come from equipment failure or human error.
+The process control system integrates these safety and operational components to ensure plant safety, effective monitoring, and efficient operation.

 Fire detection, emergency shutdowns, and overpressure protection contribute to safe working environments.
+These systems are vital for environmental and personnel safety, ensuring smooth production processes while safeguarding the environment and the personnel working within the facilities.
 Safety Integrity Level (SIL) assessments quantify safety function dependability and effectiveness and are another essential part of ICSS.

 SIL evaluations examine the safety system probability of failure on demand (PFD) and establish the performance level needed to reduce risk.
 Organizations may undertake SIL evaluations to ensure safety systems satisfy regulatory standards and safeguard against dangers.